Six great places to walk in a Scottish autumn

 Big Tree Country

 Perthshire is known as Big Tree Country and in autumn the countryside and trees look like they have been painted from a bright artist’s pallet.
-The Highland Perthshire Trail is a great choice at this time of the year, and of course the warm and welcoming hotels and pubs are the perfect place to unwind and warm up!
+You won't regret exploring Perthshire at this time of the year, and of course the warm and welcoming hotels and pubs are the perfect place to unwind and warm up!

 The North Coast 500 route is perfect for autumn thanks to a combination of driving and hiking options.
 There are so many highlights of this beautiful journey, including a short diversion to spectacular Applecross, passing Durness along the route, and the miles and miles of wide open space.

 Look up at Ben Nevis